A Short Note on Relevant Cuts: Relevant Cuts

 In particular, therefore, all weight-minimal cuts are relevant, see also \cite{Ren:09}.
 On the other hand, we can rule out cuts that lead to more than two connected subgraphs: \begin{lemma} If $D\in\mathfrak{D}$ is relevant, then $D$ is a bond. \end{lemma} \begin{proof} Suppose, for contradiction, that $D$ is not a bond.
 Then there is a cutset $D'\in\mathfrak{D}$ such that $D'\subsetneq D$.
 Moreover, since the cutsets form a vector space, $D''\coloneqq D\oplus D'=D\setminus D'\in\mathfrak{D}$.
 By construction we have $D=D'\oplus D''$ and $|D'|<|D|$, and $|D''|<|D|$, and thus $D$ is not a relevant cut. \end{proof}

 The cuts induced by the edges of a Gomory Hu tree are nested and form a basis of the cut space.
-The cut-set $\partial A$ of any cut $(A,\bar A)$ of $G=(V,E,w)$ therefore can be expressed as a linear combination of the cut sets defined by a Gomory-Hu tree $T^*$.
+The cutset $\partial V'$ of any cut $(V',\bar{V'})$ of $G=(V,E,w)$ therefore can be expressed as a linear combination of the cut sets defined by a Gomory-Hu tree $T^*$.
 More precisely,

 where $\partial V_e$ denotes the cutset of the cut $(V_e,\bar V_e)$ obtained by removing $e$ from $T^*$.
-In other words, $\partial A$ is the $\oplus$-sum of the cuts defined by edges in the Gomory-Hu tree $T^*$ with one vertex in $A$ and the other one in $\bar A$.
-Thus $u$ and $v$ are both in $A$ or both in $\bar A$ if and only if they are separated by an even number of cut edges along the unique path $P_{uv}$ in $T^*$.
+In other words, $\partial V'$ is the $\oplus$-sum of the cuts defined by edges in the Gomory-Hu tree $T^*$ with one vertex in $V'$ and the other one in $\bar{V'}$.
+Thus $s$ and $t$ are both in $V'$ or both in $\bar{V'}$ if and only if they are separated by an even number of cut edges along the unique path $P_{st}$ in $T^*$.

-\begin{theorem} A cut $\partial U$ in $G$ is relevant if and only if it is a weight-minimal $u,v$-cut for some pair of distinct vertices $u$ and $v$. \end{theorem} \begin{proof} \emph{Claim: Every weight-minimal $u,v$-cut is relevant.}

-Let $D^*_{uv}$ be an arbitrary but fixed weight-minimal $u,v$-cut.
-Sort the list of all cuts in $G$ by non-decreasing weight such that $D^*_{uv}$ is the first in the list with its weight.
-Thus no shorter cut is an $u,v$-cut.
-Running the canonical greedy algorithm until the list entry before $D^*_{uv}$ produces a set $\mathcal{B}'$ of linearly independent cuts $\partial U_i$ such that $u,v\in U_i$ and no $u,v$-cut can be generated.
-Therefore $\mathcal{B}'\cup\{D^*_{uv}\}$ is again linearly independent, i.e., the canonical greedy algorithm includes $D^*_{uv}$ in the growing basis and hence $D^*_{uv}$ is relevant. $\triangleleft$
+\begin{theorem} A cut $\partial V'$ in $G$ is relevant if and only if it is a weight-minimal $s,t$-cut for some pair of distinct vertices $s$ and $t$. \end{theorem} \begin{proof} \emph{Claim: Every weight-minimal $s,t$-cut is relevant.} Let $D^*_{st}$ be an arbitrary but fixed weight-minimal $s,t$-cut.
+Sort the list of all cuts in $G$ by non-decreasing weight such that $D^*_{st}$ is the first in the list with its weight.
+Thus, no shorter cut is an $s,t$-cut.
+Using the canonical greedy algorithm \cite{Edmonds:71}, a minimal cut basis $\mathcal{B}$ is obtained by iterating over the sorted lists of cuts, adding a cut $D$ to the initial empty set $\mathcal{B}$ if and only if $\mathcal{B}\cup\{D\}$ is linearly independent.
+Now consider the set $\mathcal{B}'$, created by the above procedure up to the point where all cuts have been processed that appear in the list before the first $s,t$-cut $D^*_{st}$.
+By construction, $\mathcal{B}'$ is linearly independent and each cutset $\partial U_i\in\mathcal{B}'$ corresponds to a cut $(U_i,\bar U_i)$, where we may assume without loosing generality that $s,t\in U_i$.
+By the same argument as in the proof of Lemma~\ref{lem:Dst}, $\mathcal{B}'$ cannot generate an $s,t$-cut as an $\oplus$-sum.
+Thus $\mathcal{B}'\cup\{D^*_{st}\}$ is again linearly independent.
+In the next step, the canonical greedy algorithm therefore includes $D^*_{st}$ in the growing minimal weight basis $\mathcal{B}'$.
+It follows that $D^*_{st}$ is relevant. $\triangleleft$

-\emph{Claim: If $A$ is not a minimum weight cut for any pair of vertices $u$ and $v$, then it is not relevant.}
+\emph{Claim: If $\partial V'$ is not a minimum weight cut for any pair of vertices $s$ and $t$, then it is not relevant.}